emaloney/CleanroomLogger/Sources/README.md

-◾️ Debug messages have a black square; easier to spot, but still de-emphasized 🔷 Info messages add a splash of color in the form of a blue diamond 🔶 Warnings are highlighted with a fire-orange diamond 🛑 Error messages stand out with a red stop sign — hard to miss!
+◾️ Debug messages have a black square; easier to spot, but still de-emphasized 🔷 Info messages add a splash of color in the form of a blue diamond 🔶 Warnings are highlighted with a fire-orange diamond ❌ Error messages stand out with a big red X — hard to miss!
 ```

 The simplest way to enable CleanroomLogger using the `XcodeLogConfiguration` is by calling: